benbunk/CMIS141/book/docs/CH2.md

 float (single precision) | 32-bit IEEE 754
 double (double precision) | 64-bit IEEE 754

-`IEEE 754 is a standard approved aby the Institue of Electrical and Electronics Engineers for representing floating-point numbers on computers.`
+`IEEE 754 is a standard approved by the Institue of Electrical and Electronics Engineers for representing floating-point numbers on computers.`

 The double class has double the precision of the float class and should normally be used instead of float for accuracy.